angarsky/diveintopython/learn/classes/object_instantiation.md

 ### Abstract Base Classes

 Abstract base classes allow you to enforce initialization patterns across a class hierarchy.
-Please revert to the [abstract classes page](https://github.com/almargit/diveintopython/blob/main/learn/classes/abstract_class.md) for the details.
+Please refer to the [abstract classes page](/learn/classes/abstract_class.md) to read more.

 ## Delving into Python's Process of Instantiating Objects